runeh/tirbi/README.md

 Tirbi is a remote cache implementation that is compatible with the [remote caching](https://turborepo.org/docs/core-concepts/remote-caching) feature of [turborepo](https://turborepo.org).
-It supports storing cached assets on the file system, in memory, or in Google Cloud Storage bucket.
+It supports storing cached assets on the file system, in memory, in a Google Cloud Storage bucket or and AWS S3 bucket.
 Feel free to contribute other storage backends.

 Tirbi can be used either as a command line server, or as a fastify plugin.